florisoft/User.Manuals/HARDWARE/PDA configuration/PDA configuration.md

 After this introduction, the Skorpio X5 is the first device which is described in combination with several server set ups.

-Thereafter the same explanation is written out for a Zebra TC56 PDA.
+Thereafter the same explanation is written out for a Zebra TC25 PDA.

-## Setup environment settings
+## 2. Setup environment settings
 Due to security reasons it is desirable that a PDA user only has access to the Florisoft software.
-The rest of the server must be restricted so the user has less chance to damage something.
+The rest of the server must be restricted so the user has less chance to damage other parts of the server.

 To get this done certain settings need to be set on the (domain)user accounts of the PDA users.